CommunityToolkit/WindowsCommunityToolkit/docs/gaze/Gaze.md

 ## DwellInvokedRoutedEventArgs properties
+This parameter is passed to the GazeElement::Invoked event and allows  the application to prevent default invocation when the user dwells on a control
 | Property | Type | Description |
 | -- | -- | -- |
 | Handled | bool | This parameter is passed to the `GazeElement.Invoked` event.
 If set to `true` the library will suppress invoking the control on a dwell event|